ni/nimble/packages/nimble-components/src/wafer-map/specs/features/rendering.md

 By addressing these challenges, we aim to enhance the rendering capabilities of our application and provide a smoother and more responsive user interface.

+The current datasets for the wafer map component sit at an upper bound of 400k dies.
+We soon expect that number to increase, maybe even double, which is why we are aiming to provide adequate performance at the 1M threshold and useable performance for higher die counts.

 ### Observed Wafer Component Improvements

 The next table records the previous wafer implementation First Time Load with